rafelafrance/phenobase/README.md

 These traits may be easy to identify in some taxa, but the same trait in other taxa can be surprisingly challenging to identify, even by an expert under ideal conditions.
 Couple that with aging and deterioration of the herbarium specimens themselves and you wind up with ~~a difficult~~ an interesting problem.
-Sometimes traits too difficult to discern from the given images, so the expert identified these images as `unknown`.
+Sometimes traits are too difficult to discern from the given images, so the expert identified these images as `unknown`.
 Finally, sometimes images are not appropriate as training data (like line drawings), and they are set to `not applicable`.

 Our team consists of experts in botany and museum practices along with a computer programmer.
 Each of us used what we know best to shape the data and algorithms to improve the trait extraction process.
 In short, there has been a leaning curve, and there have been several iterations of scripting and training datasets.

 ![herbarium Sheet](assets/1f2a1704-5f54-40b0-8acf-136f0d19b86d.jpg)